Zeppelins from Another World

 - In Terry Pratchett and Stephen Baxter's The Long Earth series, zeppelins are the preferred mode of travel between the millions of parallel Earths humanity has discovered.
 Potentially any vehicle can dimension hop, but zeppelins, or "twains", are justified on the grounds that: A) You retain your altitude, while the ground may not, so flight is highly recommended, B) Millions of uninhabited Earths means helium is plentiful, and C) Zeppelins don't require airstrips to land safely.
 Technically, the twains are from our world, since homo sapiens only evolved on one Earth, but it's still a story about alternate universes and zeppelins.

 - In World War Z blimps and zeppelins make a comeback due to their low cost, the scarcity of oil, their relatively low noise output compared to planes and helicopters and if they run out of fuel for propulsion, they remain airborne (both of which are vital in a world where zombies outnumber humans at least two to one).
-The head of the Government's resource management agency notes that he was outraged at the idea of sending up Americans in something that could explode at the drop of a hat, until it was pointed out that modern airships are filled with non-exploding helium.
+The head of the Government's resource management agency notes that he was somewhat less than enamoured with the idea of sending up Americans in hydrogen-filled airships, the only source of naturally-occurring helium in the United States being overrun with zombies, but eventually came around after it was pointed out that we've come on a long way in safe storage techniques for flammable gases since 1937.

 - Jules Verne's Robur the Conqueror: Majorly subverted by the heavier-than-air design of the Albatross, and by the whole premise that lighter-than-air travel is hopelessly outmoded.